SaiYasaswiGurajada/SmartToyStore_Agent/README.md

-# Smart Toy Store Support Assistant — Agent Bundle
+# Smart Toy Store Support Assistant — Agent Bundle (Agent creation project at BITSoM)

 A 24/7 AI support agent for a B2C smart toy retailer.
 Answers strictly from the knowledge base, consoles and resolves low-level frustration without escalating, and routes safety, legal and repeated-failure cases to a person by email.